 Whether you’re blogging for brand awareness or sales, getting your blog post in front of an audience is the first and most important step.
 You could have the most newsworthy or forward-thinking blog post out there, but if it’s not optimized for search engines, then you may as well print it out and throw it away.

-Search engine optimization is a key part of a marketing funnel, but it’s easy to make the mistake of over-optimizing for search engines and under-optimizing for actual human readers.
+Search engine optimization is a key part of a marketing funnel.
+Still, it’s easy to make the mistake of over-optimizing for search engines and under-optimizing for actual human readers.

 Back in the advertising heyday of the ‘60s, David Ogilvy warned copywriters not to skimp on the headline.